TET: Jan 31, 1968, I was assigned as Sat

 of coffee and requested permission to go for coffee.
 As we left the

-chow hall, we saw rockets (122mm) start to impact on the perimeter,
+chow hall we saw 122mm rockets start to impact on the perimeter and

 at the same time the base siren sounded.
-As we were adjacent to the
+As we were already adjacent to the

 motor pool, we took refuge in their bunker.
-My fire team was fist back
+My fire team was first back

 We were dispatched to a point 30 yards to the North of Bunker Hill-10.